KMathisGit/Personal-Blog/src/blog/2026-01-13-building-stegasaur-hiding-files-in-plain-sight.md

 <h3 class="anchor" id="encryption-first">Encryption First</h3>

 Before hiding anything, we need to encrypt it.
-Security through obscurity alone isn't enough—if someone suspects steganography and extracts the hidden bits, the data should still be unreadable without the secret key.
+Security through obscurity alone isn't enough.
+If someone suspects steganography and extracts the hidden bits, the data should still be unreadable without the secret key.

 Stegasaur uses the Web Crypto API with AES-CBC (Advanced Encryption Standard in Cipher Block Chaining mode) for encryption.
 Here's what happens: